VisitRome.com

 Ciampino Airport is conveniently located about 15 kilometers southeast of central Rome.
 Transportation options include taxis, private shuttles, and public buses.
 A dedicated taxi rank is located outside the terminal, providing a quick and direct route to your destination.

 Upon arrival at Ciampino Airport, transportation options abound.
 Taxis are readily available outside the terminal, providing a convenient and direct journey to your accommodation.
-Alternatively, consider pre-arranging a private shuttle for a personalized transfer experience.
+Alternatively, consider pre-arranging a private shuttle for a personalized transfer visit.
 Public buses are also available, providing a cost-effective option for budget-conscious travelers.

 Car Rental